little-world/rust-course/projecta/03-string-interning.md

 ### 'static Lifetime: Global and Owned Data

-The `'static` lifetime is special—it means "lives for the entire program duration."
+The `'static` lifetime is special.
+It means "lives for the entire program duration."

 **Two Meanings of 'static**: